nevesbah/southamerica_regional_infrastructure/RESULTS.md

-# South-American Regional Infrastructure Database
+# South-American Regional Infrastructure Data Visualization
 <p align="justify">
-Database resulting from the PhD Project "South American regional infrastructure: an analysis facing the regional crisis and the chinese investiments advance"
+Through the use of the Tableau software it was possible to create and develop many different visualizations on the findings of the research, mainly linked to the resilience of the regional infrastructure projects in South-America during a critial juncture for the so called 'post-hegemonic regionalism' and the dismantling of the Union of South-American Nations (UNASUR).
 </p>

 # Research main findings